ivan-hc/flatpak-install-action/README.md

    it should look like this

        ..."mimeTypes":{"application/vnd.flatpakref":{"action":4,"ask":true,"extensions":["flatpak"]},...
-4. Right-click on the downloaded .flatpakref file (only the first time) to enable Flatpak Install Action as the default app for this extension.
+4. Go to https://flathub.org and click the "Install" button of an app you're interested in and select "Flathub Install Action" to open the file into a Terminal's window.
+If this does not work, right-click on the downloaded .flatpakref file (only the first time) to enable Flatpak Install Action as the default app for this extension.
+Next time the Terminal's window will be opened automatically when you press "Install" from Flathub in Firefox.

-5. Go to https://flathub.org and click the "Install" button of an app you're interested in and select "Flathub Install Action" to open the file into a Terminal's window.
 The terminal will be automatically closed at the end of the installation or if you choose "n" to abort the installation.